logo

 I have not yet been able to come up with the name of the manufacturer that makes these pools for Superior but I have an idea it might be a Wilbar pool.
 Wilbar International manufactures above ground pools under these names, Sharkline, Seaspray, Aqua Leader, Vogue, Artesion, and Atlantic.
 They started out as Sharkline back in 1961.

-When I look at the similarities of the Wilbar pool lines listed above, with all the other branded products sold online, it becomes pretty clear that most of these pools come from one of Wilbar’s companies.
-I will give you this page as an example.
-All these pools except the Tahitian, but including the Ultima, say manufactured in the US but will not say by who.
+When I look at the similarities of the Wilbar pool lines listed above, with all the other branded products sold online, it becomes pretty clear that most of these pools come from one of Wilbar's companies.
+On one web page all the pools except the Tahitian, but including the Ultima, say manufactured in the US but will not say by who.
 The Tahitian is a Sharkline Pool, a Wilbar company.

 My pet peeve with above ground pools these days are the over designed ones.
 Above ground pools have a basic design that has worked well for many years, over designing what already works makes for an installers nightmare.
 The more useless parts a pool has the less user friendly they become.
 An example of this is from the Outback line of pools.
 The Newcastle is not a pool I would buy, or put up in my yard if it was given to me.
 Redesigning the above ground pool did not work, in my opinion.
 It is anything but user friendly.
 Much of the over designing of above ground pools has to do with the use of resin.
 Ever since they started using resin parts, they just keep adding them everywhere, making the pools harder and harder to install.
 An example of that are the stupid resin collars that go over the bottom of the uprights.
 These are the stupidest things I have ever seen and some of the designs, and ways of attachment, are just ridiculous.
 OK, so much for my rant.